elisee/nuclearnode/README.md

  * Start up a [redis](http://redis.io/download) server to store session data
  * Install nodemon and CoffeeScript with ```npm install -g nodemon coffee-script```
  * Run ``npm install`` to install all dependencies

- * While developing
+### While developing

  * Run ``grunt dev`` to start a grunt watcher that will automatically rebuild assets whenever you make changes to them
  * Run ``npm run dev`` to start a development server that will automatically restart whenever you make changes to the server files

- * When deploying to production
+### When deploying to production

  * Run ``grunt`` to build all your assets once
  * Run ``npm start --production`` to start the server

 ## License

-Do [whatever you want](http://www.wtfpl.net/) with this template, it's just boilerplate & I'm happy to share it.
+Do [whatever you want](http://www.wtfpl.net/) with this template, it's just boilerplate and I'm happy to share it.
 No credits or anything required.

 If you improve on it, feel free to [submit pull requests](https://bitbucket.org/sparklinlabs/nuclearnode/).
 If you use it, feel free to [let me know](https://twitter.com/elisee).